Christmas tree ribbon ideas – 13 ways to incorporate this year’s biggest tree decor trend into your home

 'Set the scene for a classic Christmas, with nods to age-old traditions and décor by mixing traditional and contemporary baubles, with beaded or flocked finishes,' says Anna Badger, seasonal designer at Dunelm.
 'Using different sized ribbons to tie baubles adds a contemporary touch, and you can even use them as decorations themselves to add a crafty vibe to your tree.'

 Pick ribbon that's thin enough to fit through the bauble hanging, and use multiple colours for a colourful scheme.
-Up the luxe factor with velvet like this velvet ribbon from Flying Tiger.

-8. Make the ribbons the star of the show
+12. Make the ribbons the main event

 Bright Christmas tree with yellow, pink, blue and green ribbons, bright lights, black wrapped presents